 Faculty and Staff members need only present their current school ID when borrowing from another BTI library.

 BTI students and faculty may borrow books from any other BTI school library opon proof of school affiliation and completion of any registration required by the lending library.
 Books may be checked out in person or requested through inter-library loan (ILL).
 BTI alumni do not have borrowing privileges at BTI libraries but may be able to request a book through the school they attended.
-The BTI is currently working on giving each school access to a database that will allow them to verify that you are a BTI student.
-This will replace the BTI library card that was used in previous years.

 Unless requested by another bororwer, books may be renewed at the circulation desk of the lending library.
 Specific library renewal policies may differ.